 Employers can use remote work assessments to ensure that candidates can sustain the productivity and output required of the company.

 A language proficiency test is used to evaluate a candidate's communication skills, including grammar, listening, pronunciation, and fluency.
-Employers benefit from this test as communication within industries is the key to efficient work, particularly across large organisations with employees with wide-ranging nationalities.
+Employers benefit from this test as communication within industries is the key to efficient work, particularly across large organisations with employees of wide-ranging nationalities.

 11. Background Check